What Is a Hip Replacement?

 Arranging for a smooth transition at home is helpful by making a few modifications, such as having meals prepared, moving higher and lower household objects to waist level to avoid bending or reaching up, and possibly getting a raised toilet seat.
 The doctor or nurse should provide a full list of helpful modifications.

 The surgery’s success depends on how well the orthopaedic surgeon’s instructions regarding home care are followed during the first few weeks after surgery.
 Instructions will be given regarding wound care, diet and activity.

-Exercise is critical during recovery, especially during the first few weeks after surgery.
+Walking is critical during recovery, especially during the first few weeks after surgery.
 Most normal light activities of daily living may be resumed within three to six weeks, though some discomfort may be present.
-Discomfort at night is also common for several weeks.
+Discomfort and stiffness at night is also common for several weeks.